enzo418/MartinPescadorApp/Docs/2_implementation.md

   2. Sends commands and query to the application layer trough the Mediator pattern.
        - Done with the MediatR library.
   3. Converts the Q/C response to the user.
-  - First implemented with MVC controllers but now it uses [Minimal Api](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0).
+  - At First, it was implemented with MVC controllers but now it uses [Minimal Api](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0).
 - The Application: Handles the validation and execution of commands and queries.
   1. Validation is done with the FluentValidation library.
   2. Then some business validation is done to prevent invalid states.